 Some things to think about include:

-- what subjects you want to study and what other activities you'd like to be involved in for your remaining time at school
+- what subjects you want to study and what other activities you'd like to be involved in for the rest of your time at school

 - what you want to do when you leave school

 - what information you need to help you make decisions about your future